luisamiranda/NERS-boiler/README.md

 # NERS-boiler
-Node, Express, React, and Redux boilerplate for use with serveless, backend-as-a-service, or when you only need a front end.
+Node, Express, React, and Redux boilerplate for use with serverless, backend-as-a-service, or when you only need a front end.
 Also an easy way to test a single component without building a whole project.

 # How to use
 Clone or download the repo.
 Run commands in your terminal: `npm install` and then `npm start`.